Circuit theory

 Equivalent resistance

-Sometimes, before we start calculating a task related to an electrical circuit, we can simplify it by replacing several resistors (or other elements, e.g. in the case of analyzing AC circuits using symbolic methods) with one that represents the equivalent resistance (in the case of analyzing AC circuits, impedance).
+Sometimes before we start calculating a task related to an electrical circuit, it can be simplified by replacing several resistors (or other elements, e.g., in the case of analyzing AC circuits using symbolic methods) with one that describes the equivalent resistance (in the case of analyzing AC circuits, the equivalent impedance).

-There are several tasks in which calculating the equivalent resistance is necessary for other reasons - compare, for example, the Thevenin's method or Norton's method.
+There are a number of tasks where calculating the equivalent resistance is necessary for other reasons - compare, for example, Thevenin's Method or Norton's Method.

 If the elements are connected in series: